 An overhead crane system is often one small piece of an A&E project, but don't underestimate its ability to throw the job off schedule.
 Read our top five rules of hoists & cranes for architects & engineers for ensuring this part of the job runs smoothly.

 5) Give your customer what they want.
-Always tailor the specified equipment to the needs and usage of the customer's application.
+Always tailor the specified overhead material handling equipment to the needs and usage of the customer's application.
 This may sound like a given, but beware the allure of time and money saved in using a pre-formulated or recycled specification.

 4) First things first.
 If you’re ever in a long planning and scheduling meeting, please share the following: The bridge crane and the hoists always go in before the HVAC, plumbing, sprinklers, electrical conduit, cable trays or lights.
 It is amazing how many times we have seen this rule ignored, and how many HVAC ducts, pipes, sprinkler heads, conduit, cable trays and lights that have had to be moved in order for the bridge crane or monorail hoist to operate.
 Everyone involved in the project should keep this rule in mind.